On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Numerics

 \subsection{HISA calculations}

 In order to investigate the properties of the absorbing atomic hydrogen gas, i.e. the HISA features, we follow the approach described in \citet[][see their section 2.2]{Wang20} to convert the absorption spectrum into an effective emission spectrum of the cold HI.
-In short, assuming that both foreground and background emission are optically thin, one can relate the observed emission to the temperature, $T_\rmn{HISA}$, and optical depth, $\tau_\rmn{HISA}$, of the absorbing, cold HI gas via
+In short, assuming a temperature of the absorbing, cold HI gas, $T_\rmn{HISA}$, and that both foreground and background emission are optically thin, one can relate the observed emission to the optical depth, $\tau_\rmn{HISA}$, of the absorption layer via

 For the sake of readability, we have omitted the dependence on the velocity channel in the above equation.
-Here, $T_\rmn{on}$ is the actually observed brightness temperature, and $T_\rmn{off}$ is the brightness temperature at an off-position, i.e. the radiation temperature which would be measured if no absorbing cold HI gas were present along the line of sight (LOS) towards the observer.
+Here, $T_\rmn{on}$ is the actually observed brightness temperature, and $T_\rmn{off}$ is the brightness temperature at an off-position, i.e. the brightness temperature which would be measured if no absorbing cold HI gas were present along the line of sight (LOS) towards the observer.
 Furthermore, $T_\rmn{cont}$ is the brightness temperature of the diffuse continuum background, and the dimensionless quantity $p$ parametrises the ratio of foreground to background emission \citep{Feldt93,Gibson00} and is usually estimated to be close to 1 \citep{McClure06,Rebolledo17,Denes18,Wang20}.

 In \citet{Wang20}, $T_\rmn{off}$ -- which is not accessible via observations -- is inferred by fitting a polynomial to the absorption-free channels, i.e. those channels where no HISA feature is present.
-As in our synthetic observations we use a fixed background radiation temperature of 100~K, the spectrum in the absorption-free channels is practically flat as the emission of HI gas warmer than 100~K in the considered zoom-in region is almost negligible, similar to the findings of \citet{Soler19b}.
+As we use a fixed background brightness temperature of 100~K in our synthetic observations, which varies neither spatially nor spectrally.
+Therefore, we cannot test additional inaccuracies arising from the uncertainty to determine $T_\rmn{off}$ in actual observations -- a caveat to keep in mind throughout the paper.
+However, due to this simplifying assumption, in our case the spectrum in the absorption-free channels is practically flat as the emission of HI gas warmer than 100~K in the considered zoom-in region is almost negligible, similar to the findings of \citet{Soler19b}.
 For this reason, we can set \mbox{$T_\rmn{off}$ = 100 K} for our data which yields

 The quantity $T_\rmn{off-on}(v)$ is positive and gives the depth of the absorption feature seen in $T_\rmn{on}(v)$.
 In the following we refer to these kind of spectra as HISA spectra.

 Furthermore, using a constant background temperature and assuming that the emission of HI warmer than 100~K is negligible is congruent with setting $p$ = 1 and \mbox{$p$$T_\rmn{off}$ + $T_\rmn{cont}$ = 100~K}\footnote{Effectively, we now do not differentiate any more between $p T_\rmn{off}$ and $T_\rmn{cont}$.}.
 Hence, we can simplify Eq.~\ref{eq:Tonoff} to yield